xieyuheng/inner/notes/00039-revised-theory-of-knowledge.md

     > given an element of type `A`.

     Two interpretations are the same,
-    if we view the the nature as a big computer.
+    if we view the nature as a big computer.

 # Logic, judgment and inference